oxivanisher/JamesII/README.md

 ### Not yet done:
 * HTTP Server (managed) (As front-end, console and also RESTful API for mobile clients)
-* Lirc (managed) to control or be controlled via infrared
 * YAML Schema to detect wrong config files
 * Doorbell extension for RaspberryPi Plugin
 * plugin requirement checks before load for external files